nlm6/portfolio/README.md

 # portfolio
-Examples of previous coding projects.
+Examples of previous coding projects from my current studies as an undergrad.

 Both of the MP's are my projects from CS 128 in C++.
 The source (src) file has the functions I created.